Kartik-Saini77/Spellstorm/README.md

 ## Installation

-1. Download the latest Windows release from the [Releases](https://github.com/Kartik-Saini77/Spellstorm/releases) page.
+1. Download the latest Windows or Android release from the [Releases](https://github.com/Kartik-Saini77/Spellstorm/releases) page.
-2. Run `SpellStorm.exe` to start the game.
+2. For Windows: Run `SpellStorm.exe` to start the game.
+   For Android: Install `SpellStorm.apk` and run the game.

 ## Roadmap